1. HFT and High-Frequency Scalping:

 Opening many positions for small price changes to exploit the demo environment and broker spreads.

-4. Account Sharing and Account Management:
+4. Account IP Sharing and Account Management:

 5. Hedging: